 - Forms of intentional religious life: solitaries, informal communities of support, collections of small groups, formal communities, networks of communities, and more – how to choose what and when

 - Living out everyday life in the midst of religious commitments and communities

 - Navigating the balance of structure and relationship

 - Planning for personal and community formation and growth

 - Mobilizing for contemplation and action

-This seminar is designed to help believers understand the dynamics of Christian spiritual life.
-Building from a model of human experience, relationship with God is shown to be dynamic, and mutually self-giving.
-By the end of this seminar you will understand more clearly and experience more deeply what relationship with God is all about and why we talk about such things as “spirituality,” “formation,” and “mysticism.”
+Drawing from my book The Brazos Introduction to Christian Spirituality (Brazos Press, 2008), this seminar is designed to help believers understand the dynamics of Christian spiritual life.
+Building from a model of human experience, the relationship with God is shown to be dynamic and mutually self-giving.
+By the end of this seminar, you will understand more clearly and experience more deeply what relationship with God is all about and why we talk about such things as “spirituality,” “formation,” and “mysticism.”
 Respect for personality type and ecumenical life is also emphasized in the model.
 Lecture and experience are used to illustrate the material.
 Sessions may include:

 7. The Church in Revival